Why Users Rate Poor Search Results Highly: The Satisfaction Paradox in SEO

 Search engines cannot trust what users say.
 They track what users do — dwell time, SERP returns, query reformulations — to infer true satisfaction.

-Google's ranking systems explicitly correct for presentation bias before behavioral signals influence rankings (US Patents 8,938,463 and 9,002,867).
+Google has patented systems that correct for presentation bias before behavioral signals influence rankings (US Patent 8,938,463), and that discount behavioral data when content has substantially changed (US Patent 9,002,867).

 Optimizing for clicks or survey scores without correcting for cognitive bias leads to false positives and misallocation of SEO effort.